andylamb/home/_posts/2017-5-11-The-8a-Dataset-Part-1.md

 We pose the null hypothesis that the population means are the same, and use a t-test to find the probability of observing these data if the null hypothesis is in fact true (`stats.ttest_ind(bar_group, control_group)`).
 We calculate a p-value of 0.018, so this probability is in fact quite low.
 If we chose a significance level of 0.05 (a common choice), we could reject our null hypothesis, and make the statement that we believe the population means are in fact different.

 I hope this quick example was helpful!
-If you're still a bit lost or want to dive deeper into the statistical machinery we're using there are a lot of resources out there; I found that **TODO: Insert link.** [this]() video was a great place to start.
+If you're still a bit lost or want to dive deeper into the statistical machinery we're using there are a lot of resources out there; I found that [this](https://youtu.be/-FtlH4svqx4) video was a great place to start.

 ## But There are More Than Two Groups...?